cncf/techdocs/analyses/0012-TUF/analysis.md

   issues that are still open which may confuse contributors looking for issues to work on.
+- Information about the TUF **slack channel** is available on the website in
 - Information about the TUF **slack channel** is available on the website in areas of interest

 #### Communication methods documented